Vikram-Hegde/Vikram-Hegde/README.md

 * 🚀  My latest project was on [Bibliophyle](https://bibliophyle.vercel.app)
 * 🧠  I'm learning React / Next JS
 * 🤝  I'm open to collaborating on any css related projects
-* ⚡  Been using Vim for about an year now, mainly because I can't exit
+* ⚡  Been using Vim for about an year now, mainly because I cannot exit
 ---

 ## Skills